bluerobotics/ardusub-gitbook/reference/ardusub/sensors-setup-page.md

 <img src="/images/reference/reference-ardusub-sensors-compass.png" class="img-responsive img-center" style="max-height:600px;">

+The calibration steps are:

+1. Click the **Compass** sensor button.
+2. Click OK to start the calibration.
-You need to rotate the vehicle randomly around all axes until the progress bar fills all the way to the right and the calibration completes.
-When the calibration completes you will get the following results:
+3. You need to rotate the vehicle randomly around all axes until the progress bar fills all the way to the right and the calibration completes.
+4. When the calibration completes you will get the following results:

 <img src="/images/reference/reference-ardusub-sensors-compass-complete.png" class="img-responsive img-center" style="max-height:600px;">

+5.

 ## Level Horizon